 This page is meant to give you a quick overview of my artistic work from the past years, in addition to the weekly inspiration dose found on zen Mondays here.
 I create ink paintings in the Japanese zen style, where the main goal is to convey the essence of a topic through a few well placed strokes and the beauty of black to white infinite gradations.
 Birds and flowers are the most frequent subjects, and I use selected color accents for the subject in focus on every painting.
 My work can be split into two main categories – zen journals and stand-alone ink on paper works.
 My personal journey towards Japanese ink painting is a long, curious one.
-You can read more about it on this artist interview with Candace Rardon at www.momentsketchers.com/mafalda.
+You can read more about it on this artist interview with Candace Rardon at http://www.momentsketchers.com/mafalda.

 Although Japanese-looking in their aesthetic feel, I have zen journaled my way through subjects as varied as the gardens of Zurich, the birds of New Zealand or sea creatures of the Maldives.
-In late 2018, I published a first mini art edition based on a selection of images from the zen journals.
-The second edition of this mini book is available here.
+In 2020, I inked my way through one hundred Japanese bird species.
+You can read about that extraordinary undertaking here.

 Original ink paintings

-In addition to the edition projects above, I create a number of original ink painting works every year.
+In addition to the book edition projects above, I create a number of original ink painting works every year.
 Some in pure monochrome black and white, some with a restricted palette of Japanese ink colors.
 I paint on washi (Japanese paper).
-Preparing an ink on paper work for sale through the traditional “wet mounting” process is a cumbersome, labor intensive and lengthy task.
+Preparing an ink on paper work for sale through the traditional “backing” process is a cumbersome, labor intensive and lengthy task.
 Some of my works have been assembled as scrolls and hand fans, but the lead-time can be close to a year for such pieces.
-For this reason, the most frequent format available for sale online are:
+For this reason, the most frequent formats available for sale online are:

 How you can enjoy my art works

 You can enjoy my works and process in several manners:

 - subscribe to my “Art Journey” letter, a long read which I send out twice a year only